IRFM/IMASViz/doc/source/howto/plugin_QTdesigner.rst

    :language: python
    :linenos:

-Below are listed parts of the Qt plugin code, which must be modified for any new widget, in order to properly refer to the widget source code - in this case **exampleWidget** (exampleWidget.py).
+Below are listed lines of the Qt plugin code, which must be modified for any new widget, in order to properly refer to the widget source code - in this case **exampleWidget** (exampleWidget.py).